cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 ## Standardizing Agreements

-Like the various technologies that we have covered, NISO and its members moved toward forming a document that helps create a common license framework.
+Like the technologies that we have covered, NISO and its members moved toward forming a document that helps create a common license framework.
 The result was [SERU: A Shared Electronic Resource Understanding][seru].
 Although all licenses share some basic similarities, as discussed in Weir (2016) above, the details of the hundreds of licenses a large library has to handle can get lost in a sea of variability.